VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 * While directly contrary to what I've done in this post, generally I don't recommend burning bridges, you never know when the flames may come back to bite you.
 * There *is* such thing as a stupid question, just they're more often on quizzes and tests than brought up by students
-  * *Nobody* in a crypto class cares about the the three names that make up the accronym RSA
+  * *Nobody* in a crypto class cares about the three names that make up the acronym RSA
   * *Nobody* in a networking class needs to know about [NCP](https://en.wikipedia.org/wiki/Network_Control_Program)
   * Most classes are about 15 weeks.
 These profs have 45 hours over 15 weeks (assuming a 3 credit hour class) to take you from presumably zero knowledge on a topic to being competent.
 There's just not time for trivia questions on tests or quizzes, and they're a good sign the prof is adding filler and depriving you of more valuable content.
 * Most classes shy away from ethics, keep in mind how what you're learning could be used for good and evil